 As the plan defines, implementation will be guided by four key principles: transparency, accountability, evolution and connectivity.
 Regular reporting by those responsible will be frequent and public.
 The Collective Impact Strategic Plan must be a “living document,” evolving as the university progresses and the environment in which it exists changes.

 Additionally, this strategic plan will be thoughtfully integrated with plans throughout the university and with key partners in the community.

 The UCF Board of Trustees and President Hitt charged the Strategic Planning Commission to explore UCF’s role in the community through the three dimensions of Philosophy, Value and Distinctive Impact.

-Taken together, these dimensions will consider our purpose, the quality our institution provides and areas of excellence that will distinguish UCF from other institutions on the national and international stage.
-We also will examine how UCF best fits into the education landscape in the state and across the country.
+Taken together, these dimensions considered our purpose, the quality our institution provides and areas of excellence that distinguish UCF from other institutions on the national and international stage.
+We also examined how UCF best fits into the education landscape in the state and across the country.

 - Mr. Jeffrey M. Fleming, Special Magistrate, U.S. District Court Mediator, and retired Circuit Judge, Ninth Judicial Circuit

 - Dr. Lisa Dieker, UCF Pegasus Professor and Lockheed Martin Eminent Scholar Chair in the College of Education and Human Performance

 - Mr. Conrad Santiago, Financial Planner and Owner, Conrad Santiago-Ameriprise Financial Services, Inc.

 - Dr. Cynthia Y. Young, UCF Pegasus Professor and Vice Provost for Faculty Excellence and International Affairs and Global Strategies